tdmckenney0/hw-the-price-of-freedom/README.md

 A mod for Homeworld 2 Classic based on the gameplay of _Slipstream: The Price of Freedom_

-Written by:
-- Tanner Mckenney
+Written by: Tanner Mckenney

 ## Story

-15 years after
+15 years after the Hiigarans pushed the Vaygr out, the inner rim worlds have re-armed.
+With the threat of a Vaygr resurgance looming, tight strike groups have been formed to counter the Vaygr's combat efficiency.

 ## Tools